Reference 01 — Data format

 13 bytes total.

-PATH /sensor/temp (a structured TLV containing two NAME children), outer CRC-32
+PATH /sensor/temp (an opaque TLV holding two packed segment records), outer CRC-32

 ^ ^ ^^^^^